-The Euroasia Association of Performing Arts is an independent non-profit organisation which is self-funded and under the Royal Patronage of His Royal Highness Tunku Zain Al-‘Abidin ibni Tuanku Muhriz.
-The Association is dedicated to the education, promotion and development of the performing arts in Malaysia, and seeks to do so by providing a wide variety of highly regarded programmes which are intercultural and internationally collaborative.
-In fulfilling its mission to educate, enhance and enrich the cultural vitality of the arts, Euroasia is supported by 2 of the world’s leading music education institutions, Trinity College London and the Associated Board of the Royal Schools of Music (ABRSM).
+The Euroasia Association of Performing Arts is a self-funded independent non-profit organisation under the Patronage of His Royal Highness Tunku Zain Al-‘Abidin ibni Tuanku Muhriz.
+The Association is dedicated to the education, promotion and development of the performing arts in Malaysia, and seeks to do so by providing a variety intercultural and internationally collaborative projects.
+Euroasia is proud to be supported by two of the world’s leading music education institutions, Trinity College London and the Associated Board of the Royal Schools of Music (ABRSM).

-Since 2013, Euroasia has organised the Euroasia Youth Music Festival and Competition Series.
-As its name suggests, the Euroasia Youth Music Festival was founded on the fundamental goal of bringing the rich traditions of European classical music to talented Malaysian musicians through exposure to different pedagogical approaches and broader perspectives on the style, technique and history of Western classical music.
-To this end, the Euroasia Youth Music Festival has featured a plethora of workshops, masterclasses and concerts facilitated by an international faculty, including performers and educators from China, France, Italy, Philippines, Malaysia, Venezuela, Vietnam, Taiwan, and the UK.
+As its name suggests – Euroasia was founded on the fundamental goal of bringing the rich traditions of European classical music to talented Malaysian musicians through exposure to different pedagogical approaches and broader perspectives on the style, technique and history of Western classical music.
+And since 2013, Euroasia has organised a plethora of workshops, masterclasses and concerts facilitated by an international faculty, including performers and educators from China, France, Italy, Philippines, Malaysia, Venezuela, Vietnam, Taiwan, and the UK.

-The partnership with Festival De Musique Des Arcs enables the Patron’s Prize winner and future winners of the Euroasia Strings Competition to have the wonderful opportunity to study with some of the best educators in France, and the Concerto Prize offered by the Siam Sinfonietta, Thailand’s most internationally renowned youth orchestra, will grant the winner a concerto performance with the Sinfonietta.
+In 2018, partnerships were established with two esteemed organisations – the Festival De Musique Des Arcs in France, and the Siam Sinfonietta in Thailand.
+The partnership with Festival De Musique Des Arcs enabled the Patron’s Prize winner with the opportunity to study with some of the best educators in France, and the Concerto Prize offered by the Siam Sinfonietta, Thailand’s most internationally renowned youth orchestra, granted the winner a concerto performance with the Sinfonietta.